DataDog/ddprof/Readme.md

 In order to take advantage of *ddprof*, you need a few things

-* Linux kernel 4.17 or later (if you need to support an earlier kernel, create an issue outlining your need!)
+* Linux kernel 4.15 or later (if you need to support an earlier kernel, create an issue outlining your need!
+If you're blocked in a *libc* issue, also create an issue and we'll resolve it even sooner)
 * Your desired application or libraries must have debuginfo.
 This means they either have a `.eh_frame` or `.debug_info`.  *ddprof* will, but does not currently, support split debuginfo.
 * Access to `perf events`.
 See below.